Course Code: hss

 Maybe you've noticed that your child does things a little differently than you do.
 In fact, maybe it seems like your child even learns differently than you!
 This lesson will discuss various learning styles and how they make a difference as you create your homeschool.
 You'll find out how to take your children out of school and make the transition to homeschooling both fun and effective.
 The lesson will also talk about children that need extra attention, both special needs and gifted, and a variety of types of homeschooling so you can choose the one that fits your family's lifestyle.

 When it comes to curriculum, there are so many options!
-You'll discover ways to narrow down the choices and sort through curriculum with your specific needs in mind.
+You'll discover ways to narrow down the choices and develop a curriculum with your specific needs in mind.
 Whether you choose to create your own curriculum, join an alternative school, or something in between, there's a good choice for each of your children.
 With the tools in this lesson, you'll make up a shopping list and discover where to go to find what you need.

 People often ask homeschoolers when they'll send their kids back to school, implying that kids might "outgrow" homeschooling like a pair of sneakers.
 But with the fabulous opportunities for homeschooled high schoolers, most families are happy to homeschool right through to graduation!
 In this lesson, you'll see how to devise a graduation plan, prepare for college admission, and open the world to your homeschooled teenager.